BiOpt/BiOpt.github.io/_pages/about.md

 <span style="color:orange">Optimal-value function tools </span>
 ---
 [OptValFunc.zip](\files\OptValFunc.zip) comprises two tools to operate an optimal-value function with plotting  its graph or computing its function value.
 [More information here](https://biopt.github.io/valuefunc/)

-<span style="color:orange">BOLIB </span>
----
-[BOLIBver2.zip](\files\BOLIBver2.zip) is a collection of academic and real-world applications or case studies on the problems including 24 linear, 138 nonlinear and 11 simple bilevel optimization test examples.
-[More information here](https://biopt.github.io/bolib/)